This post may contain affiliate links. Please read my disclosure policy.

 Tandoori Pumpkin Soup Recipe

-- 1 x 13.5 oz Canned Pumpkin Puree (or 2 cups cooked pureed pumpkin, squash, or sweet potato)
+- 1 13.5 oz can Canned Pumpkin (or 2 cups cooked pureed pumpkin, squash, or sweet potato)

 - 2 cups Chicken, Beef, or Veggie Stock

-- one 13.5 oz can Coconut Milk (or 1.5 cups Coconut or Tigernut Milk – or more stock)
+- 13.5 oz can Coconut Milk (or 1.5 cups homemade Coconut Milk or Tigernut Milk or Sweet Potato Milk – or more stock)

 - 1 tsp dried Ginger